 Air Canada Signature Class vs. Business Class: What’s the Difference?

 This is where a lot of people get confused.
-Signature Class is only available on international long-haul routes using wide-body aircraft (777s, 787s, A330s).
-It’s the premium business class with lie-flat pods, enhanced dining, and access to Signature Suites.
+Traditionally, Signature Class was only on international long-haul routes using wide-body aircraft (777s, 787s, A330s) – that’s the premium business class with lie-flat pods, enhanced dining, and access to Signature Suites.
+Regular Business Class on domestic and North American narrow-body flights (like the A220s) had fancy recliners, not lie-flat beds.

 Frequently Asked Questions (FAQs) about Air Canada’s Business Class